stripe/stripe-dotnet/readme.md

 Quick Start
 -----------

-Add a reference to Stripe.net.dll (You can find a pre-compiled version in the build folder of this repository)
+Add a reference to Stripe.net.dll (You can find a pre-compiled version in the build folder of this repository or install Stripe.net via NuGet)

 Add an AppSetting with your api key